Coryf65/Async-C-Sharp/README.md

 - resulting locks and deadlocks, when using a resource to use exclusive access to something
 - seek out patterns and models to avoid deadlocks
 - "Thread Safe" data types can help
+- Some Types are not thread safe, check Documentation